jacekstaszynski/demo/README.md

 # Demo NestJS Project

-A NestJS application with PostgreSQL, Prisma ORM, and JWT authentication.
+A NestJS application with PostgreSQL, Prisma ORM, and JWT authentication, made for PWD recruitment process.

 ## Quick Start